ibm-cloud-docs/EventStreams/schema_registry.md

 --- | ---
 Error_code | The HTTP status code of the response.
 Message | A description of the cause of the problem.
-Incident | This field is only included if the error is a result of a problem with the schema registry.
+Incident | This field is only included if the error is a result of a problem with the Schema Registry.
 This value can be used by IBM service to correlate a request to diagnostic information captured by the registry.

 ### Create a schema
 {: #create_schema}